-Heat health warning for Cape Peninsula
+Heat health warning for southern and central Queensland

 AWS emergency warning banner